The Brokerage Fee: Seven Guidelines to Handling Them

 Asking a lot of questions might feel uncomfortable, but don’t let this stop you.
 Heck, this broker – someone you probably don’t know much about – knows how much money you have, where you live, and everything about your finances.

 It’s only right that you know about the person who has your money.
 So ask.
-Your stock broker has heard the questions before.
+Your stock broker has heard the questions about brokerage fees before.
 It’s public information.
 If he or she balks, they’ve got something to hide.
 If anything, they’ll at least know that you’re a savvy client that can’t be taken advantage of, and you’ll be better served by their services.